mschlege1838/html-table-wrapper/examples/temperatures/README.md

 This example makes use of another class defined within the full configuration of HTMLTableWrapper.js called [ContextControl].
-A [ContextControl] is a convenience class that creates an `HTMLDivElement` as a 'content box', and handles positioning it relative to another element, adjusting to small window sizes, and hiding it when [close]d.
+A [ContextControl] is a convenience class that creates an `HTMLDivElement` as a 'content box', and handles positioning it relative to another element when [opened], as well as hiding it when [close]d.
 Its model for defining content is 'lazy initialization;' upon the first call to its [open] method, it will dispatch a `create` event to anything that has added itself via `addEventListener`.
 Content should be defined in the handlers of this event.